KarelPelck/OfficeDocs-SkypeForBusiness/Teams/meeting-settings-in-teams.md

 With anonymous join, anyone can join the meeting as an anonymous user by clicking the link in the meeting invitation.
 To learn more, see [Join a meeting without a Teams account](https://support.office.com/article/join-a-meeting-without-a-teams-account-c6efc38f-4e03-4e79-b28f-e65a4c039508).

+Anonymous users are users who do not have a user account in your organization's Active Directory Domain Services or in a supported federated domain, but can be invited to participate remotely in an on-premises conference.
+By allowing anonymous participation in meetings you enable anonymous users (that is, users whose identity is verified through the meeting or conference key only) to join meetings.
+Allowing anonymous participation requires enabling it for your organization.

 ![An icon showing the Microsoft Teams logo.](media/teams-logo-30x30.png) **Using the Microsoft Teams admin center**

 You must be a Teams service admin to make these changes.
 See [Use Teams administrator roles to manage Teams](./using-admin-roles.md) to read about getting admin roles and permissions.